Parent & Parent–Child Sessions

 Support for the Emotional Experience of Parenting

-Parent support sessions are designed for parents who are seeking guidance, clarity, and emotional support around the challenges of parenting.
+Parent support sessions and parent counseling are designed for parents seeking guidance, clarity, and emotional support around the challenges of parenting.
 These sessions offer a dedicated space to process stress, uncertainty, and the emotional demands of caregiving, while strengthening coping skills and confidence in the parenting role.

 Sessions focus on the parent’s emotional wellbeing, insight, and regulation—rather than evaluating a child or providing parenting or custody-related recommendations.